TulipSolutions/tecl/docs/src/getting-started/bazel.rst

         *   The set of generated go gRPC bindings for the Tulip Exchange API (based on the `protobuf definitions <https://github.com/tulipsolutions/tecl>`__).
         *   `The Go implementation of gRPC <https://github.com/grpc/grpc-go>`_.

-        A second rule uses the libary as input to build an executable.
+        A second rule uses the library as input to build an executable.

     .. tab-container:: Java